Using traditional arts through cultural and educational experiences to empower individuals in community development.

 Every Year.
 Every Fall.
 Every October.

-The Conference occurs the weekend before Indigenous People’s Day.
+The weekend prior to Indigenous Peoples' Day.

 Movement that celebrates rich traditions of diverse West African ethnic groups, to transform lives, open minds, and collaboratively uplift the community.